ajuljulian/configs/README.md

 # What is this?

 I use these dotfiles on all my machines.
 I try to aggregate as much of my Dotfiles in one location and create symlinks to them from their expected locations.
+These are specific to my setup on my mac (for example, my usage of `homebrew`), but should mostly apply to other OSes as well.

 ## Neovim